chengyuanmao819/LOL-analysis/README.md

 # Final Model
-In my final model, I added ...
+In my final model, I added `firstdragon`, `firstherald`, `killsat10`, `killsat15`, `goldat10`, `goldat15`, and `golddiffat15` to my baseline model.
+I am adding these 7 features into my model since I believe in a given LoL game, these features capture critical early game metrics and strategic advantages that significantly impact the outcome:

+1. **`firstdragon`**: Indicates which team secures the first dragon, offering early game advantage through buffs.

+2. **`firstherald`**: Shows which team summons the Rift Herald first, influencing map control and objective pushes.

+3. **`killsat10`** and **`killsat15`**: Reflect the number of kills by 10 and 15 minutes, indicating early game dominance and potential snowball effects.

+4. **`goldat10`** and **`goldat15`**: Measure total gold accumulated by 10 and 15 minutes, highlighting economic strength and itemization advantages.

+5. **`golddiffat15`**: Represents the gold difference between teams at 15 minutes, indicating overall game control and potential outcomes.

+### Preprocessing Approach:
+I implemented a robust preprocessing pipeline using `ColumnTransformer`:
+- **Numeric Features**: Managed missing values with `SimpleImputer` using the median and applied `StandardScaler` for standardization.
+- **Categorical Features**: Addressed missing values with `RandomImputer` and used `OneHotEncoder` for categorical encoding, ensuring compatibility with the classifier.

+### Hyperparameter Optimization:
+To enhance model performance, I conducted hyperparameter tuning using `GridSearchCV`:
+- **`max_depth` and `n_estimators`**: Explored ranges (2 to 201 in steps of 20) and (2 to 201 in steps of 20), respectively, for the Random Forest Classifier.

+### Model Performance:
+After fitting GridSearchCV to my training data and identifying the best parameters, my model delivered compelling results:
+- **Best Parameters**: Optimal settings were found with a `max_depth` of 22 and `n_estimators` of 42, indicating the ideal complexity and ensemble size for my dataset.
+- **Accuracy Score**: Achieved a high accuracy score of 0.9993 on the test data, demonstrating precise prediction capability.
+- **F1 Score**: The F1 score of 0.9984 highlights excellent balance between precision and recall, underscoring robust performance across various evaluation metrics.

-After fitting the model, my accuracy score is **0.8400** on the test data with a **0.8627** F-1 score.
+After fitting the model, the results on the test data show:
+- Best Parameters: **a**
+- Accuracy: **0.8400**
+- F-1 Score: **0.8627**

+These metrics suggest that these features are indeed valuable for predicting match outcomes in League of Legends, aligning with their impact on early game dynamics and strategic decision-making.

 # Fairness Analysis
 In this section, I aim to evaluate the fairness of my model across different groups.
-The central question is:  **"Does my model perform worse for teams who have ... or not have ...?"**
+The central question is: **"Does my model perform worse for teams who are on the Blue side or on the Red side?"**

 To address this query, I conducted a permutation test to examine the difference in accuracy between two groups:

+- **Group X** represents the teams on the Blue side.
-Group `X` represents the teams who have...
+- **Group Y** represents the teams on the Red side.

-Group `Y` represents those teams who do not have ...
-The evaluation metric employed is accuracy, and the significance level is set at 0.5.
+The evaluation metric employed is accuracy, and the significance level is set at 0.05.

-By performing the permutation test and analyzing the accuracy differential, I endeavor to ascertain whether my model exhibits biased performance favoring one group over the other.
-This analysis is crucial for assessing the model's fairness and identifying potential areas for improvement to mitigate any undesirable disparities.

-The followings are my hypothesis:

-**Null Hypothesis**: My model is fair. ...
+**Hypotheses:**

+- **Null Hypothesis:** My model is fair.
+Its accuracy for teams on the Blue side and Red side are roughly the same, and any differences are due to random chance.
-**Alternative Hypothesis**: My model is not fair. ...
+- **Alternative Hypothesis:** My model is not fair.
+Its accuracy for teams on the Blue side is different from its accuracy for teams on the Red side.

-**Test Statistics:**: ...
+**Permutation Test:**

+I performed a permutation test to assess the difference in accuracy between teams on the Blue side and teams on the Red side.
+The test statistic used was the difference in mean accuracy between the two groups.

+<iframe
+  src="assets/permu_accu_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Result Interpretation:**

-After performing the permutation test, the result p-value I got is `0.5`, which is greater than the 0.05 significance level.
-Consequently, we ... **reject** the null hypothesis.
-This outcome implies that my model predicts teams from both groups with statistically similar accuracy levels.
-Consequently, my model appears to be fair, exhibiting no discernble bias towords one group over the other based on the specified criteria. (need rewrite)
+After performing the permutation test, the resulting **p-value** obtained was **0.781**, which is greater than the significance level of 0.05.
+Therefore, we fail to reject the null hypothesis.
+This outcome suggests that my model predicts teams from both the Blue and Red sides with statistically similar accuracy levels.

+**Conclusion:**

+Based on the permutation test and analysis of accuracy differentials, my model appears to be fair, exhibiting no discernible bias towards teams on either the Blue or Red side.
+This assessment is crucial for ensuring fairness in predictions across different sides of the game.